michaeljohnbrown3/hackintosh/README.md

 # Out of the Box: Setting up MacOS Ventura

-Follow the MacOS Ventura setup process.
+Follow the on screen MacOS Ventura setup process.
+If FileVault comes up as an option, save this for later.

 ## Time Machine